chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### The `ReloadSolution` subcommand

-Instruct the Omnisharp-Roslyn server to clear its cache and reload all files from disk.
+Instruct the Omnisharp-Roslyn server to clear its cache and reload all files from the disk.
 This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp-Roslyn cache is out-of-sync.